The Aztec 'Flower Wars' were far more deadly and insidious than the name suggests

 The Flower Wars were seen as a way to maintain a steady supply of captives, who would be offered to the gods in ceremonies to appease them and ensure cosmic balance, prosperity, and the continuation of the world.

-The name "Flower Wars" reflects the deeply ingrained symbolism of flowers in Aztec culture, where they were associated with beauty, vitality, and the ephemeral nature of life.
+The name ‘Flower Wars’ is based upon the symbolism of flowers in Aztec culture, where they were associated with beauty, vitality, and the ephemeral nature of life.

 Flowers held a particular significance for the god Xochipilli, the patron of art, beauty, and games, as well as for the war god Huitzilopochtli.